-I’ve never looked like such a complete doofus before.
+Suiting up for a trip into the glowworm caves has made me look like a complete doofus.
 I’m wearing bright-white rubber boots, a pair of curry-brown pants, a wetsuit and a bulbous helmet with a light on top.
-My hair is flapping out the sides of the helmet to perfect rodeo clown-effect.
+And my hair is flapping out the sides of the helmet to perfect rodeo clown-effect.

 Bizarre as it sounds, this is one of the days of my New Zealand adventure that I’ve look forward to the most: the tour of one of the glow worm caves near Waitomo, up in the sparsely populated, ridiculously green and unbelievably quiet Waikato region.
 Sarah and I signed up with the Rap, Raft ‘n’ Rock crew.
 Don’t let the word “rap” fool you … nobody is going to bust out some rhymes while in the underground.
 It’s actually short for “rappel,” which nobody else really uses in New Zealand.
 Kiwis call rappelling “abseiling.”
 But no matter which word you use, it still means that males are going to spend several hours feeling like they’re wearing Satan’s jockstrap.